-II.
-If the offense occurs in a season, the disciplinary action will be carried into the next season proportionately.
+• If the offense occurs in a season, the disciplinary action will be carried into the next season proportionately.
 This will be a season the athlete must compete.
 If the student athlete is out of season, she/he will have the option to substitute the following punishments.
 This does not apply to the in-season athlete.
 This applies to all activities, not only sports.
 This is for the 1st offense only.

-ALCOHOL- 20 hour's school service or 4 weeks extra-curricular suspension.
+ALCOHOL- 20 hours school service or 4 weeks extra-curricular suspension.

-ILLEGAL DRUGS- 40 hour's school service or 6 weeks extra-curricular suspension.
+ILLEGAL DRUGS- 40 hours school service or 6 weeks extra-curricular suspension.

-TOBACCO/VAPING- 5 hour's school service or 1 week extra-curricular suspension.
+TOBACCO/VAPING- 5 hours school service or 1 week extra-curricular suspension.

-- III.
-Before any suspension provided under these rules shall take effect, the student shall be verbally informed and advised by the head coach.
-Violations will not be accepted on hearsay. - IV.
-Rules and regulations may apply to association with a minor using or having in their possession any illegal substance as well as someone using it themselves. - V. Any second offense during the out-of-season (within one year time frame), the student athlete may be punished during the next participating season. - VI.
-Students remain on probation for a period of 1 year after a disciplinary action.
-If he/she receives no major discipline in that year, they are released from probation and returned to original status.

-VII.
-Each coach has the prerogative to establish additional rules pertaining to the activity supervised.
-These rules may include attendance, detentions, curfew, dress, general appearance, conduct, profanity, etc. These rules as well as the disciplinary action to be carried out will be set by the individual coach.
+• Before any suspension provided under these rules shall take effect, the student shall be verbally informed and advised by the head coach.
+Violations will not be accepted on hearsay.

+- Rules and regulations may apply to association with a minor using or having in their possession any illegal substance as well as someone using it themselves. - Any second offense during the out-of-season (within one year time frame), the student athlete may be punished during the next participating season. - Students remain on probation for a period of 1 year after a disciplinary action.
+If he/she receives no major discipline in that year, they are released from probation and returned to original status. - Each coach has the prerogative to establish additional rules pertaining to the activity supervised.
+These rules may include attendance, detentions, curfew, dress, general appearance, conduct, profanity, etc. These rules as well as the disciplinary action to be carried out will be set by the individual coach. - The below dates outline "In Season".
+Punishments not completed during the season may be finished out of season through service work or carried over to the following season.
+This will be decided by the coach with input from the athlete.
-VIII.
 Athletic season dates are as follows:

-High School

-Volleyball August to October (or end of State Tournament play) Football August to October (or end of Playoff participation) Basketball November to February (or end of State Tournament play) Track January to May (or end of State Meet participation) Baseball February to May (or end of State Tournament play) Softball February to May (or end of State Tournament play)
+High School Volleyball August to October (or end of State Tournament play) Football August to October (or end of Playoff participation) Golf August to October (or end of State Tournament play) Bass Fishing August to June (or end of State Tournament play) Basketball November to February (or end of State Tournament play) Track January to May (or end of State Meet participation) Baseball February to May (or end of State Tournament play) Softball February to May (or end of State Tournament play) Girls Soccer (Carlinville) February to May (or end of State Tournament play) Ir High School